On Learning Universal Representations Across Languages: Methodology

+where $p_{avg}^+ = \frac{1}{100} \sum_{\jmath \in [-100,-1]} e^{- \mathcal{L}_{S}^{(\jmath)}}$ is the average log-probability over the last 100 training batches and $\mathcal{L}_S$ formulated in Eq. (\ref{eq:sctl}) is the sentence-level contrastive loss of one training batch.
+During pre-training, when the model tends to distinguish positive samples easily, which means negative samples are not informative already.
+At this time, $p_{avg}^{+} \uparrow$ and $\frac{d^{+}}{d^{-}} \downarrow$, which leads $\bm{\lambda} \downarrow$ and harder negative samples are adaptively synthesized in the following training steps, vice versa.
+As hard negative samples usually result in significant changes of the model parameters, we introduce the slack coefficient $\zeta$ to prevent the model from being trained in the wrong direction, when it accidentally switch from random negative samples to very hard ones.
+In practice, we empirically set $\zeta=0.9$.

-\textbf{Word-Level CTL.} The motivations of introducing the word-level contrastive learning are in two folds.
-First, a sentence can be in several correct literals expressions and most of them share the similar bag-of-words~\citep{ma-etal-2018-bag}.
-Thus, it is beneficial for sentence understanding by distinguishing its bag-of-words from the vocabulary.
-Second, there is a natural gap between the word embeddings of different languages.
-Intuitively, predicting the related words in other languages for each sentence can bridge the representations of words in different languages.
+\textbf{Word-Level CTL.} Intuitively, predicting the related words in other languages for each sentence can bridge the representations of words in different languages.
 As shown in Figure~\ref{fig:wctl}, we concatenate the sentence pair $\langle x_i,y_i \rangle$ as $x_i \circ y_i$: \underline{\texttt{[CLS]} $x_i$ \texttt{[SEP]} $y_i$ \texttt{[SEP]}} and the bag-of-words of which is denoted as $\mathcal{B}$.
-For word-level contrastive learning, the final state of the first token is treated as the query ($\tilde{q}$), each word $w_t \in \mathcal{B}$ is considered as the positive sample and all the other words ($\mathcal{V} \backslash \mathcal{B}$, i.e., the words in $\mathcal{V}$ that are not in $\mathcal{B}$ where $\mathcal{V}$ indicates the overall vocabulary of all languages) are negative samples.
-As the vocabulary usually with large space, we propose to only use a subset $\mathcal{S} \subset \mathcal{V} \backslash \mathcal{B}$ sampled according to the normalized similarities between $\tilde{q}$ and the embeddings of the words.
-As a result, the subset $\mathcal{S}$ naturally contains the hard negative samples which are beneficial for learning high quality representations~\citep{DBLP:conf/cvpr/YeZYC19}.
+For word-level contrastive learning, the final state of the first token is treated as the query ($\bar{q}$), each word $w_t \in \mathcal{B}$ is considered as the positive sample and all the other words ($\mathcal{V} \backslash \mathcal{B}$, i.e., the words in $\mathcal{V}$ that are not in $\mathcal{B}$ where $\mathcal{V}$ indicates the overall vocabulary of all languages) are negative samples.
+As the vocabulary usually with large space, we propose to only use a subset $\mathcal{S} \subset \mathcal{V} \backslash \mathcal{B}$ sampled according to the normalized similarities between $\bar{q}$ and the embeddings of the words.
+As a result, the subset $\mathcal{S}$ naturally contains the hard negative samples which are beneficial for learning high-quality representations~\citep{DBLP:conf/cvpr/YeZYC19}.
 Specifically, the word-level contrastive loss for $\langle x_i,y_i \rangle$ is defined as

 where $e(\cdot)$ is the embedding lookup function and $\vert \mathcal{B} \vert$ is the number of unique words in the concatenated sequence $x_i \circ y_i$.
-The overall word-level conrastive loss can be formulated as:
+The overall word-level contrastive loss can be formulated as: